Less is More: Understanding Word-level Textual Adversarial Attack via n-gram Frequency Descend: Understand Word-level Attacks from the -FD Perspective

-Table~\ref{tab:nfd_rate} summarizes the percentages of $n$-FD, $n$-FA, and $n$-FC examples (with $n=1,2,3,4$) in the successful AEs generated by the six attacks.
-One can observe that most AEs generated by word-level attacks are $n$-FD examples.
-Figure~\ref{fig:sub dist} further shows the detailed distributions of the $n$-gram frequency changes induced by PWWS attack.
+\textbf{Adversarial attacks have $n$-FD tendency.} Table~\ref{tab:nfd_rate} summarizes the average percentages of $n$-FD, $n$-FA, and $n$-FC examples (with $n=1,2,3,4$) of the AEs generated by the six attacks, calculated across three models and two dataset.
+One can observe that when $n$ is $1, 2, 3$, around 90\% of the AEs show $n$-FD characteristic.
+Figure~\ref{fig:sub dist} further shows the detailed distributions of the $n$-gram frequency changes induced by the PWWS attack.
 It can be observed that most changes show the decreases in terms of $n$-gram frequency.
 Overall, all these attacks exhibit a strong tendency toward generating $n$-FD examples.

-\paragraph{$2$-FD Has the Best Interpretation Ability.} Based on Table~\ref{tab:nfd_rate}, $2$-FD examples achieve better coverage compared with other cases.
+\textbf{$n$-FD tendency is most pronounced when $n$ equals 2.} Based on Table~\ref{tab:nfd_rate}, $2$-FD examples achieve better coverage compared with other cases.
 When $n = 1$, the percentage of $n$-FA is high, indicating a significant portion of the AEs containing more-frequent words.
 For $n = 3, 4$, the percentage of $n$-FC is large, which means they are not good indicator to interpret AEs.
 Further experiments show that, on average, 97\% of $n$-FC cases are out-of-vocabulary (OOV) replacement, where both original and new $n$-grams never appear in the training set.